Facts about Fentanyl

 - 42% of pills tested for fentanyl contained at least 2 mg of fentanyl, considered a potentially lethal dose.

 - Drug trafficking organizations typically distribute fentanyl by the kilogram.
 One kilogram of fentanyl has the potential to kill 500,000 people.

 It is possible for someone to take a pill without knowing it contains fentanyl.
 It is also possible to take a pill knowing it contains fentanyl, but with no way of knowing if it contains a lethal dose.

-According to the CDC, synthetic opioids (like fentanyl) are the primary driver of the increases in overdose deaths in the United States, increasing 38.4 percent during the 12-month period ending May 2020.
-During this period:
+According to the CDC, synthetic opioids (like fentanyl) are the primary driver of overdose deaths in the United States.
+Comparison between 12 months-ending January 31, 2020 and the 12 months-ending January 31, 2021 during this period:

 Unless a drug is prescribed by a licensed medical professional and dispensed by a legitimate pharmacy, you can't know if it’s fake or legitimate.
 And without laboratory testing, there’s no way to know the amount of fentanyl in an individual pill or how much may have been added to another drug.
 This is especially dangerous because of fentanyl's potency.

 Fentanyl, similar to other commonly used opioid analgesics (e.g., morphine), produces effects such as:

 Fentanyl: The Next Wave of the Opioid Crisis